Brief Summary1 of Safety Information for the VNS Therapy® System [Epilepsy Indication] (February 2021)

 Patients who smoke may have an increased risk of laryngeal irritation.

-Generators with AutoStim only — For devices that sense changes in heart rate, false positive detection may cause unintended stimulation.
-Examples of instances where heart rate may increase include exercise,physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc.
+Generators with AutoStim only — Because the device senses changes in heart rate, false positive detection may cause unintended stimulation.
+Examples of instances where the heart rate may increase include exercise, physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc. Adjustments to the AutoStim feature's detection threshold should be considered; which may include turning the feature OFF.

-Generators with AutoStim only — For the AutoStim feature, the physical location of the device critically affects this its ability to properly sense heart beats.
-Therefore, care must be taken to follow the implant location selection process outlined in the Implantation Procedure.
-Note that this implant location selection procedure may be performed preoperatively as part of the patient’s surgical work-up.
+Generators with AutoStim only — The physical location of the device critically affects the feature's ability to properly sense heart beats.
+Care must be taken to follow the implant location selection process outlined in the Implantation Procedure.

-M1000/1000-D only — Since the Scheduled Programming feature allows the generator to apply therapy increases at scheduled intervals, it may not be appropriate for use in patients who are nonverbal or are unable to use the patient magnet to stop undesired stimulation.
+M1000 only —Since the Scheduled Programming feature allows the generator to apply therapy increases at scheduled intervals, it may not be appropriate for use in patients who are nonverbal or are unable to use the patient magnet to stop undesired stimulation.
 Similarly, exercise caution for use of this feature in patients with a history of obstructive sleep apnea, shortness of breath, coughing, swallowing difficulties, or aspiration.

 6. ENVIRONMENTAL AND MEDICAL THERAPY HAZARDS